childright/childright/README.md

 # ChildRight

 For better handling of child support.
 Digital, social, and courageous.
 The ChildRight application is designed to empower people to bring about the enforcement of a child support claim independently.
 The AI-supported app, with interactive knowledge transfer, community function, and suitable text templates, is designed to pick up users where they are and accompany them step by step.
 Basically a step-by-step wizard.
+At the beginning, the form estimates child support.
+Then you create profiles for yourself, your parents and siblings.
+The further steps provide customized templates for the respective requirements.

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.